COM6012/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

 ## 2. DataFrame

-Along with the introduction of `SparkSession`, the `resilient distributed dataset` (RDD) was replaced by [`dataset`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/sql/Dataset.html) in Spark version 2.0 .
+Along with the introduction of `SparkSession`, the `resilient distributed dataset` (RDD) was replaced by [`dataset`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/sql/Dataset.html) in Spark version 2.0.
 Again, these are objects that can be worked on in parallel.
 The available operations are:

 - **transformations**: produce new datasets
 - **actions**: computations which return results

+In PySpark, there is no separate Dataset API as there is in Spark for Scala and Java.
+PySpark primarily provides the DataFrame API to perform structured data processing.

-We will start with creating dataframes and datasets, showing how we can print their contents.
-We create a dataframe in the cell below and print out some info (we can also modify the output before printing):
+We will begin by creating DataFrames, and then demonstrate how to print their contents.
+In the cell below, we create a DataFrame and display some information (with the option to modify the output before printing):

 From RDD to DataFrame